csmcallister/beular-api/README.md

 This file is an INI formatted file with section names corresponding to profiles.
 With each section, three configuration variables be specified: `aws_access_key_id`, `aws_secret_access_key`, `aws_session_token`.
 These are the only supported values in the shared credential file.

-Below is an minimal example of the shared credentials file (note how we've named the profile 'model-as-a-service'):
+Below is an minimal example of the shared credentials file (note how we've named the profile 'beular-api):

 ```ini
 [beular-api]